 Having a plan means you know where you want to be – the best birthday party for your kid.
 When you plan a party in advance, it is easy to allocate resources towards your desired outcome.

-Additionally, planning in advance means you won’t have to rush during the last minute.
+Additionally, planning in advance means you won’t have to rush at the last minute.
 This spares your energy on putting together the necessary plans like guests invitation, décor among others.
 However, you won’t have to plan it too early, not to make your boy obsessed with anxiety.

 Let Your Child Participate